 The York County Parks currently maintains over 4,300 acres for your enjoyment.
 Each park features different activities and a different theme.
 So whether your interests include relaxation, sports, environmental education, history, wilderness or recreation, there is something in the York County Parks for everyone.

-Regular park hours are from 8:00 AM until dusk.
+Regular park hours are from daylight until dusk.
 This may vary from park to park depending upon hunting and fishing seasons or the scheduling of special events.
-Hours for the main office of the York County Parks located at John Rudy County Park are as follows: MONDAY - FRIDAY - 8:30 AM to 4:30 PM.
+Hours for the main office of the York County Parks located at John Rudy County Park are as follows: MONDAY - FRIDAY - 8:30 AM to 4:30 PM, Closed HOLIDAYS.

 HOURS FOR NIXON PARK NATURE CENTER: